 The best thing about summer is having fresh seasonal fruit, especially my all-time favourite – strawberries!
 Incredibly fragrant and naturally sweet, strawberries are great for desserts and refreshing drinks.

 Strawberry syrup can be store-bought for convenience, but it can never compare to the real, homemade version.
-Made from scratch, strawberry simple syrup is much more fragrant, entirely natural, and delicious.
+Made from scratch, strawberry simple syrup is much more fragrant, entirely natural, and has a delicious sweet strawberry flavor.

 And the best part about this recipe?
-It’s so easy to make and it only needs 3 ingredients: strawberries, sugar, and water.
+This simple syrup recipe is so easy to make and it only needs 3 simple ingredients: fresh berries, sugar, and water.

 This syrup is perfect for making Strawberry Milk Tea at home.
 Check out more delicious strawberry recipes made with fresh fruit: Strawberry Crunch Cheesecake Cones, Strawberry Crunch Cheesecake, and Strawberry Cheesecake Cake.